chethanvasishta/essential-cs/README.md

     - Why do you sometimes see an out-of-memory during the link stage of the compilation process?
 6. How does incremental link work?

+[Compiler]

+1. What happens if we have multiple forward declarations?
+1. What happens if we have multiple definitions?
+1. What is the difference/recommendation between #pragma once and #ifndef...#define...#endif header guards?

+[Linker]

+1. How does a linker resolve function addresses when we have function overloading?
+1.
+1.

 Intermediate:

 1. Relocation, patching, delay load